Takashiidobe/notes/src/algorithms/cses/sorting-and-searching/ferris-wheel.md

 Since each gondola can have one or two children in it, we can go greedy.

-Let\'s put the children into a sorted collection, and iterate through from smallest to largest.
+Let's put the children into a sorted collection, and iterate through from smallest to largest.

-We want to find the largest number where the maximum allowed weight - current child \>= 0.
+We want to find the largest number where the maximum allowed weight - current child >= 0.

 If we can find that, increment the answer, and remove both from the collection.

-If we can\'t find it (the index is out of bounds), then we\'ll just remove our current child and move on.
+If we can't find it (the index is out of bounds), then we'll just remove our current child and move on.

 ## Solution